raw-hitt/raw-hitt/README.md

 ###

 <b>
-  A passionate software developer and team leader with extensive experience in building innovative, scalable, and user-centric applications.
+  A passionate full stack developer and team leader with extensive experience in building innovative, scalable, and user-centric applications.
 With a strong foundation in both front-end and back-end development, I excel at delivering robust solutions that seamlessly blend functionality and design.
 </b>